yuchenzhou8/GenSat_1_App_Dev_Guide/README.md

 ```
 A cFS CCSDS command/telemetry package is consisted of a primary header，a secondary header（structed differently for commands and telemetries), and a user data field(usually contains command arguments for command and data for telemtry).
 For the Noop command message, there is no argument, thus the message definition only includes the `CFE_SB_CMD_HDR`.
 Instead for the housekeeping telemetry message, it uses the user data field for the housekeeping information.
 Thus, in addition to the header `CFE_SB_TLM_HDR`, it contains the `GENSAT_CI_HkTlm_Payload_t` as a part of the telemtry message struct.

+**NOTE:** Each new payload application should probably have its own housekeeping struct, structured based on what events should be monitored.

 CMD/TLM header structures are shown to assist you to better understand the message package